-Rhinoplasty surgery has the potential to result in both swelling and bruising or “black and blue” for a period of time following surgery.
+When Dr. Morin sees patients in his offices in NJ and NYC, recovery from rhinoplasty surgery is one of the issues that come up in consultations.
+Dr. Morin developed techniques and “best practices” to follow in order to minimize swelling and bruising or “black and blue” following surgery.
 This is a normal result of any surgery.
 However, because nose surgery involves the most central aspect of the face, it is common to be concerned with the extent and duration of these symptoms.
 The photographs below give a general idea of the greatest amount of swelling and bruising one can reasonably expect to experience.
 Often, however, the swelling and bruising is significantly less.

 The patient below underwent a complete rhinoplasty.
 All aspects of her nose were addressed in order to achieve her desired final result.
 She is seen here at her preoperative meeting that took place 2 weeks prior to the date of her rhinoplasty surgery.
 She is then seen the day after her nose surgery.
 At this visit she was evaluated to ensure she was doing well and her internal nasal packing was removed.
 The day 1 after photograph shows the maximum about of swelling and “black and blue” that this patient experienced.
 The third after photograph was taken 1 week following her surgery.
 At this appointment, the tiny sutures that were used to close the small skin incision were removed.
 In addition, the external nasal splint was removed as well.
 This photograph demonstrates that most of the swelling and “black and blue” has resolved, although, some remains, specifically around the eyes and at the tip of the nose.
 The 2 week photograph demonstrates that there are almost no residual signs of surgery and by 1 month (the last photograph) almost all swelling has completely resolved.

-The time after your nose job, especially the few weeks following your surgery, are very important to the proper healing of your new nose.
-Although swelling can be present for an entire year before fully subsiding, the main focus of your rhinoplasty recovery is concentrated on the first 12 weeks of this crucial time.
+The time after your NYC rhinoplasty, recovery is dependent on proper healing of your new nose.
+It is important to follow our post-op instructions.
+Although swelling can be present for an entire year before fully subsiding, the main focus of your rhinoplasty recovery is concentrated on the first 12 weeks.

 Dr. Morin will give you more instructions suggestions on exactly what to do and not to do in person after your rhinoplasty, but the following is intended as a general guideline.

 Take it easy.
 Avoid strenuous physical activity and lifting heavy weights for at least 3 weeks after your surgery by Dr. Morin.
-Right after your nose job is when swelling and bruising will be the most obvious, so avoid making important social engagements around this time.
+Right after your surgery is the time when swelling and bruising will be the most obvious, so avoid scheduling important social engagements around this time.

 Dr. Morin typically suggests that his patients eat softer foods so as to avoid heavy chewing.
 It is important to avoid exposure to the sun following a nose job.
 Finally, do not smoke cigarettes or drink alcohol for the time being as this could delay recovery and increasing swelling/bruising.

-Don’t worry too much about the changes that have taken shape (or those that have yet to come to light), as your new nose will likely continue to change for months into your recovery.
-Results appear gradually, and continue to develop especially in the initial six months following surgery.
+Don’t worry too much about the changes that have taken shape (or those that have yet to come to light), as your new nose will likely continue to change for months after surgery.
+Rhinoplasty results appear gradually, and continue to develop especially in the initial six months.
+If you are concerned, you can send photos to Dr. Morin to evaluate, in addition to follow up appointments where he will inspect internal healing as well.

-Swelling and bruising are an unavoidable aspect of recovering from a nose job.
-The great majority of your swelling should go down in the first 2-3 months after your rhinoplasty, after which time you will have a better idea of how your new nose will look and will also be able to enjoy it better.
+Swelling and bruising are an unavoidable aspect of recovery from a nose surgery.
+The great majority of your swelling should go down in the first 2-3 months after your rhinoplasty, after which you will have a better idea of how your new nose will look and will also be able to enjoy it better.
 Up to this point, the swelling may mask the changes that Dr. Morin has made to your nose which is why he always advises to be patient with the recovery process.
+Dr. Morin may recommend supplements such as Arnica Montana and Bromelain to decrease bruises and swelling.
+In patients with thicker skin, it usually takes longer for the swelling to resolve.

 Again, these risks are rare but they must be considered when deciding whether or not to go forth with your potentially life-changing decision.